 Nestled between Sleepy Hollow in the north and Irvington to the south, the village of Tarrytown is located in the Hudson River Valley, around 31 miles (50 km) from New York City, which makes it a perfect getaway from the mad hustle of city life.
 The area, known for being Washington Irving’s home turf, is an inspiration for many of his works, most notably ‘The Legend of Sleepy Hollow’.
 While this is one of the prime attractions, Tarrytown is a big favorite among tourists for its picturesque locales, heritage buildings, lovely riverside trails, lush green parks, and gorgeous natural surroundings - an idyllic environment to unwind and enjoy the much-needed break from routine life.

-Read on to know about some of the best things to do in Tarrytown.
+Read on to know more about the top 11 things to do in Tarrytown, New York.

 1. Lyndhurst Mansion

 The Lyndhurst Landscape Ramble is tomorrow at 10:30am.
 Purchase tickets at: www.showclix.com/event/landscapePosted by Lyndhurst Mansion on Saturday, 7 September 2013

 Set against the stunning backdrop of the Hudson River and green rolling hills, Lyndhurst is a Gothic Revival mansion and one of the top Tarrytown attractions.
 Spanning over 67 acres (27 hectares) of gorgeous park space, the estate, also known as the Jay Gould estate, houses America’s first steel-lined conservatory, built by its owner, George Merritt, who gave this property a complete makeover.

 Surrounded by gigantic evergreen trees, the country house is a four-storey building, featuring narrow hallways, small windows, and vaulted ceilings.
 The dreamy location is almost like a picture out of a fairy tale book and should definitely top your touristy to-do list.